netgen-layouts/content-browser-docs/cookbook/custom_backend.rst

 work with and return only one item type.

-When implementing a backend and all its required services, it is left up to you to define whether some locations can also be items, (like in eZ Platform, where all locations in a tree are selectable), or not (like in Sylius, where locations are built from Sylius taxons and are not selectable), or some other combination (like in Netgen Tags, where the root location is a virtual one and thus not
+When implementing a backend and all its required services, it is left up to you to define whether some locations can also be items, (like in Ibexa CMS, where all locations in a tree are selectable), or not (like in Sylius, where locations are built from Sylius taxons and are not selectable), or some other combination (like in Netgen Tags, where the root location is a virtual one and thus not